kgeeti/kgeeti/README.md

 - Postgraduate in Computer Networks

 ## About Me
 I enjoy adventures!
-A technology and development enthusiast, driven by the challenges of creating innovative and efficient solutions.
-My background in Systems Analysis and postgraduate studies in Computer Networks has provided a solid foundation to explore and understand the vast spectrum of the computing world.
+A technology and development enthusiast, motivated by the challenges of innovative and efficient solutions.
+My background in Systems Analysis and postgraduate studies in Computer Networks has provided an excellent foundation to explore and comprehend the vast spectrum of the computing world.

+I am a teacher and passionate about what I do.
+Every day is a new lesson.

+Interested in private programming lessons?
+Contact :wink: :+1:

+Here is different!

 ## Skills
 ### Programming Languages